mexplatform/mex-vocabulary/README.md

 ### How to use MEX?

 For **semantic web users** the usage is straightforward, once the vocabulary can easily be handled with semantic web technologies, such as [Apache Jena](https://jena.apache.org/).
-After the generation, the validation process can be executed [here](http://mex.aksw.org/).
+After the generation, you can semantically validate the serialized file [here](http://mex.aksw.org/).

-For **non-semantic web users**, there are two main proposed ideas to use `MEX`: if you're coding into an *IDE*, you can import an *API*, which defines an interface to be consumed into the user code for directly exporting the metadata in a simple manner, regardless possible semantic web aspects.
+For **non-semantic web users**, there are two ways to use `MEX`: if you're coding into an *IDE*, you can import an *API*, which defines an interface to be consumed into the user code for directly exporting the metadata in a simple manner, regardless possible semantic web aspects.
 Alternatively, over existing *machine learning frameworks* (100% transparent process), such as [DL-Learner](http://dl-learner.org/), [WEKA](http://www.cs.waikato.ac.nz/ml/weka/) and [FAMa](https://github.com/duartejulio/fama).
-Feel free to collaborate ;-)
+It's a ongoing work, feel free to collaborate ;-)

 Finnaly, for **general and non-expert users** we've created an [user interface](http://mex.aksw.org/) for describing the experiment